RohanNim/Git-demo/README.md

 # Git-demo
-This is the first Git Repository
+This is the first Git Repository.
+Author-Rohan